techslateramu/allinone/interview-que/Docker.md

 - **Use a small and efficient base image:** Choose a base image that is lightweight and contains only the necessary components for your application.
 This can help reduce the size of the image and make it more efficient.

-- **Minimize the number of layers:** Docker images are built using a series of layers.
+- **Minimize the number of layers:** Docker images are builzt using a series of layers.
 Each layer adds to the size of the image, so it's best to minimize the number of layers in the image.
 You can use multi-stage builds to reduce the number of layers.

 - **Keep the image up-to-date:** Use the latest version of your application, operating system, and other dependencies to ensure that your image is up-to-date and secure.